Charley Hull with 8 birdies posts 64 to take lead in Texas

 Lin led by one after the first round and birdied two of the par 5s.

 Lindy Duncan had a 65 and was three shots behind.
+Jessica Korda had a 66 and was four behind, while Lydia Ko also had 66 and was a further stroke back.
 Lexi Thompson also played in the morning and could only manage a 70, leaving her six shots behind as the American tries to end more than three years without winning on the LPGA.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports